Texas will extend time that schools will be allowed to stay online-only, Gov. Greg Abbott says

 The political conflict on when to reopen schools has left teachers and parents terrified and uncertain about the best decisions for themselves and their families.
 Teachers unions and associations have been encouraging their members to find legal avenues to stay safe, including retiring early, resigning or filing for medical and family leave.

-But Abbott stopped short of saying in a separate television interview state officials would cancel next spring’s administration of the state standardized test.
+But Abbott stopped short of saying in another television interview that state officials would cancel next spring’s administration of the state standardized test.

 “It’s way too early to determine whether or not the STAAR test may not be used this particular year," he said.
 "We gotta wait and see."